 Mervyn Warren resigned Take 6 in 1991 to launch his independent producing career.
 His engineer of choice to go along for the ride?
 Tony Shepperd.
 There was one, little condition… Warren was based out of Nashville while Tony was a long-time resident of Southern California.
 The opportunity to work with Warren was worth exploring so Shepperd and his family pulled up stakes and headed south.
 “It was good timing.
 I was married, we had just had our first child and Nashville is a great place to live and work.”

 Shepperd recently added another entry to his resume (studio owner) when he opened his own private studio in his home.
 A far cry from his first studio which sported a Linn 9000, a NED Synclavier, Yamaha DX7 digital synthesizer, and an Ensoniq Mirage, this new studio is perfect sonically and integral to Shepperd’s business and life flow.
 “It started out as a way to be closer to my family as I am a total family man.
 The room turned out so well sonically that I now need to be there to do my best work.
 It is definitely part of what I bring to the table as an engineer and producer.”
-The studio boasts a Pro Tools HDX that has become central to Shepperd’s process.
-Tony soon will release his own summing box, the Mix Factory that was his concept and designed by Paul Wolff, manufactured by A Designs Audio.
+The studio boasts a Pro Tools HD 3 Accel that has become central to Shepperd’s process.
+He proudly mixes “everything in the box” and astounds mastering engineers, A&R execs and sonic quality critics with the level of quality he is churning out.